havy-nine/garment_Fusion/README.md

 ### 1. Install Isaac Sim 2023.1.1
    Our Project is built upon Isaac Sim 2023.1.1.
 Please refer to the [official guideline](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/download.html) to download it.

-   After Download, please move the file into path '/home/XXX/.local/share/ov/pkg/' to adapt the path configuration of the repo.
+   After Download, please move the file into path '~/.local/share/ov/pkg/' and rename the file to be 'isaac-sim-2023.1.1' to adapt the path configuration of the repo.

    There are some modification need to be done in Isaac Sim's meta-file.
 Please refer to this [document]().